 First-Time Home Buyer Grants

-If you’re a first-time homebuyer you should try to find down payment assistance or first time home buyer grants.
+If you’re a first-time homebuyer, you should try to find down payment assistance or first time home buyer grants.
 You can search the HUD website to find local state programs and grants.
-If you go to your local city or county website they should have first time home buyer programs listed.
+If you go to your local city or county website, they should have all first-time homebuyer programs listed.